Pathoschild/canimod.github.io/guides/using-mods.md

 title: Using mods
 ---

 Welcome to Stardew Valley modding!
-Mods can be very rewarding, but they're also pretty anarchic.
-This guide will help you install the prerequisities, download mods, and troubleshoot problems.
+This guide will help you install mods and troubleshoot problems.

-## Types of mods
-There are generally two types of mods:
+## Some background

+### What are mods?
+A _mod_ is just a package of files which change Stardew Valley in some way.
+Mods can add features (like showing NPCs on the map), change game mechanics (like making fences decay more slowly), make cosmetic changes (like making your house look like a hobbit-hole), and more.

+In general, mods can be grouped into two types:

+* **API mods** use a mod loader or API to hook into the game.
+These mods are powerful and convenient.
+After the one-time setup, you install mods by dropping them into a folder and uninstall them by deleting their folder.
+You can use multiple API mods, and they'll rarely conflict.
+Ideally you would only use API mods, but there are a few things they can't do yet.
+  Which leads us to...
-* **Asset mods** simply overwrite your game files.
-They work on any platform, but they're difficult to uninstall (since you'd need to restore the original game files), and two asset mods that change the same file can't be used at the same time.
+* **File replacement mods** overwrite core game files.
+These are difficult to uninstall (you'll need to recover the original game files), and you can't use two mods that change the same files.
-* **SMAPI mods** use the SMAPI mod loader to interact with your game.
-These are very easy to install once SMAPI is set up (just drop them into the `Mods` folder), very easy to uninstall (just remove them), and there are rarely conflicts between different mods.
-Unfortunately these are limited to Windows players, though progress is being made towards Linux/Mac mods.

-## Asset mods
-Asset mods can be fragile — you shouldn't use them unless you're aware of the risks.
-If all else fails, you may need to reinstall your game to restore the original game files.
-However, some things just aren't possible without overwriting game files.
-If you want to use an asset mod, follow the instructions from the mod page.
+  However, they can do some things that API mods can't do yet.
+These are typically used to change images in the game.

+If you're just starting out, you should avoid file replacement mods for now.
+It's easier for something to go wrong with those, and harder to fix when it does.
+That said, feel free to use them if you really want to.

+The rest of this page is about using API mods.

+### What are SMAPI, Storm, and Farmhand?
+You need something that will load the mods and let them change the game.
+That something is commonly called the _modding API_ for simplicity.
+The _de facto_ modding API is [SMAPI](https://github.com/cjsu/SMAPI), which nearly all mods use.
+It's compatible with the latest versions of the game and decently powerful. **This is the one you should use.**

+When you look for mods, you might see two other names mentioned: _[Farmhand](https://github.com/ClxS/Stardew-Farmhand)_ is a powerful API that will replace SMAPI when it's released.
+It can run SMAPI mods, but also offers abstraction APIs over the game to simplify mod development. _[Storm](http://community.playstarbound.com/threads/storm-modding-api.108484/)_ is a defunct API that was meant to replace SMAPI, but was never finished and is no longer maintained.

+The rest of this article will focus on SMAPI.
+You should not use Storm mods, and Farmhand isn't released yet.

-## SMAPI mods
+## Installing SMAPI
+SMAPI is the modding API which runs the game with mods.
+It's safely installed alongside your normal game, and you can stop using it at any time simply by running the game normally.

-### Install SMAPI
+### On Windows
-SMAPI mods use the [SMAPI](https://github.com/cjsu/SMAPI) ("Stardew Modding API") mod loader.
-It extends Stardew Valley to let mods respond to events without actually changing the game code, so you can stop using mods at any time.

-Here's how to install it:

 1. Make sure you're running the latest version of the game.
 2. Download the [latest version of SMAPI](https://github.com/cjsu/SMAPI/releases).
 3. Unzip the files into your game directory.
 Typical location: